Sponsors and Partners

 Description of Student Commitment

-Students should commit to attending all scheduled practice events before and/or after school led by the teacher coach and/or mentor.
-Students should also commit to attending all four competition events at Drexel in November, January, March, and June.
-In addition, students should demonstrate curiosity, perseverance, and professionalism while collaborating with peers, teachers, mentors, and competition judges at each stage of the competition.
+Students should commit to attending all scheduled practice events before and/or after school led by the teacher coach.
+Students should also commit to attending both competition events in February and March.
+In addition, students should demonstrate curiosity, perseverance, and professionalism while collaborating with peers, teachers, and competition judges at each stage of the competition.
 Students should focus on team and individual improvement over winning the competition.

 Description of Teacher Commitment

 Teachers should commit to coaching students at least once a week to prepare them for competition.
 Teachers should assemble a team of 8 students that represents the school's diversity and should use the competition as a way to motivate and push students who have shown an interest in a STEM discipline.
-Teachers should commit to communicating with Drexel mentors via email and/or phone to set up practice times.
-Teachers should secure the commitment of a school administrator and parents/guardians to ensure that students are able to attend the competitive events at Drexel.
+Teachers should secure the commitment of a school administrator and parents/guardians to ensure that students are able to attend the competitive events.
 Teachers should complete all registration forms, present required documentation to Philadelphia EMC organizers in a timely manner, and communicate as needed with organizers when questions arise to help facilitate a smooth and successful program.

 Description of School and Administration Commitment

 Schools and administrators should commit to providing support for teachers and students participating in the EMC.
-Support includes helping teachers navigate the field trip request process with the School District of Philadelphia, securing transportation for teacher and students to events at Drexel, providing a staff member who can accompany students to events at Drexel, providing access to the school for university mentor, and generally supporting the team and teacher as they prepare for competition.
+Support includes helping teachers navigate the field trip request process with the School District of Philadelphia, securing transportation for teacher and students to events, providing a staff member who can accompany students to events, and generally supporting the team and teacher as they prepare for competition.

 Description of Volunteer Judge Commitment